 Each year the company commits funds to a variety of screen and cultural projects.
 A liability for funds committed is recognised when an agreement has been signed and the company has a present obligation to settle the debt.
-A present obligation to QAO
+A present obligation to settle the debt is assessed by the company with reference to contract payment dates and completion of predetermined milestones and deliverables.